KakaSena/styling-react-app/README.md

 # Styling React App

-This project demonstrates various ways to style a React application.
+This Demo app explain various ways to style a React application.
 It's designed as a practical reference for learning and experimenting with different styling approaches—from traditional CSS to modern solutions like CSS-in-JS.

 ## 📚 Based On